-President of the Alliance for the Unreached, Director of US Media Partnerships, Reach Beyond
+Chairman of the Alliance for the Unreached, Director of US Media Partnerships, Reach Beyond

 Jon Fugler directs US Media Partnerships for Reach Beyond (formerly HCJB Global).
 Before God called him to HCJB Global in 2011 to take the gospel to other cultures, Jon worked in non-commercial Christian radio in California.
 He was the Executive Director of Logos Broadcasting (1994-2011), starting and operating stations along the California Central Coast.
 Before that, Jon founded and led Shepherd Communications (1983-1993), establishing KLRD, which became the flagship station for the Air 1 Network.